AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

     * The model will likely do a lot of exploration before it can hit a single player.
 Once that particular location is marked as "reward location", the model will might overfocus on it.

-    * The upside is that if your map has terrains and structures, the model may will learn to corner and "trap" players to certain locations.
+    * The upside is that if your map has terrains and structures, the model may learn to corner and "trap" players to certain locations for easy "kills".

 ## AI Players